Information About Federal Grants

 Grants are EERE’s primary funding vehicle for businesses, industries, universities and others.
 Most EERE grants are awarded on merit on a competitive basis.
-EERE financial assistance opportunities are listed in the Financial Opportunities by Audience database and on Grants.gov or FedConnect.net.
-For state-by-state information on state, local. utility, and federal incentives that promote renewable energy and energy efficiency, search DSIRE (Database of State Incentives for Renewables and Efficiency).
+EERE financial assistance opportunities can be found on Grants.gov or FedConnect.net.
+For state-by-state information on state, local, utility, and federal incentives that promote renewable energy and energy efficiency, search DSIRE (Database of State Incentives for Renewables and Efficiency).

 Most Homeland Security non-disaster grant programs are designated for state and local governments and specific entities such as colleges, etc. Unsolicited applications from individuals are generally not accepted.
 Includes Urban Area Security Initiative, Citizens Corps, Medical Response System, Operation Stonegarden (border security), Infrastructure Protection.
 Contact homeland security State Offices.
 Programs for firefighters may be found at Assistance to Firefighters.

 Includes contracting with the U.S. government, international trade and exporting, and small business.
 See also Fund your business links at the Small Business Administration website.

 USA.gov for Nonprofits (GSA)

 Links to federal department and agency information and service for nonprofit organizations, including fundraising and outreach, grants, loans and other assistance, laws and regulations, management and operations, online services, registration and licensing, and tax information.

 Student Aid on the Web (Dept. of Education)

 Information on funding education beyond high school, including grants, loans, and work-study assistance to qualified students.